dockerhn/GHD3/README.md

 ##Architecture

-Our application is a SaaS (it is hosted on a IaaS Cloud) with 2 main modules:
+Our application is a SaaS (it is an EC2 Instance) with 2 main modules:

 ##### Front-End module